camaraproject/Marketing/.github/ISSUE_TEMPLATE/issue_API_description_template.md

 **Requested change**

-For which APIs need the description on the website be changed?
+For which API(s) need the description on the website be changed?

 * ...
 * ...

-If API description texts or illustrations have been changed, please provide here the link(s) to the wiki page(s) where the updated API description can be retrieved:
+If API description texts or illustrations have been changed, please provide here the link(s) to the wiki page(s) where the updated API description(s) can be retrieved:

 * ...
 * ...

-If there was a new public release with new API versions, please provide here the link to the release (rX.Y):
+If there was a new public release with new API versions, please provide here the links to the releases (rX.Y):

 * ...
+* ...

-Any other changes to the meta-data of the API(s) (e.g. new sub project, new maturity stage, ...):
+Any other changes to the meta-data of the API(s) (e.g. new SubProject, new maturity stage, ...):

+* ...
 * ...

 **Additional context**
 <!-- Add any other context or change request (e.g. TSC repo status transition)  -->